Eastern India: From Bodh Gaya to Kolkata to Puri

 Malcolm David Eckel studied Sanskrit at Oxford and received his PhD from Harvard University in comparative religion with special emphasis on the Buddhist traditions of India, Tibet and Southeast Asia.
 He is a Professor of Religion and Director of the Institute for Philosophy and Religion at Boston University, where he has taught courses on Buddhism, comparative religion, and the religions of Asia.
 Professor Eckel has been a recipient of a National Endowment for the Humanities Fellowship and the Metcalf Award for Teaching Excellence, Boston University’s highest award for teaching.
 He also served as Boston University’s Distinguished Teaching Professor of the Humanities.
 Professor Eckel is a popular Far Horizons leader and lecturer on The Great Courses’ not-for-credit college courses.
 In addition to many articles, he has published three books on Buddhism: To See the Buddha: A Philosopher’s Quest for the Meaning of Emptiness; Buddhism: Origins, Beliefs, Practices, Holy Texts, Sacred Places; and Bhaviveka and His Buddhist Opponents.
-His experience as a traveler in India and Southeast Asia, and his knowledge of Buddhism, with its historical and modern influence in India, make Professor Eckel particularly suitable to lead this trip.
+His experience as a traveler in India and Southeast Asia, and his knowledge of Buddhism, with its historical and modern influence in India, along with other Southeast Asia religions make Professor Eckel particularly suitable to lead this trip.

 Eastern India Tour Itinerary